txjohnson/Strongtalk/README.md

 ## Running it

 *Linux support is minimal.
-It is only possible to run scripts from the command line (with `-script`).
-The GUI stuff (meaning Strongtalk IDE) work only on WIndows.*
+It is only possible to run vm tests and scripts from the command line (with `-script`).
+The GUI stuff (meaning Strongtalk IDE) work only on WIndows or under wine.*

 Check that the binary works by running ` tools/test3.dlt`, a simple test script.
 It should not crash and it should print `false`.